rydersean/send_datapoints/README.md

 * Datapoint values randomly generated to identify each datapoint in timeseries database
 * Can adjust the resolution of signal and number of datapoints to send

-1) Copy the file to a Linux or Mac
+1) Copy the file to a Linux or Mac and enter your Splunk Observability Token

 2) Make the script executable
 $ chmod +x send_data.sh